-- 1. The purpose of this document is to list the set of standards upon which the PISA 2015 data collection activities will be based, as was the case for previous PISA assessments.
-In following the procedures specified in the standards, the partners involved in the data collection activities contribute to creating an international dataset of a quality that allows for valid cross-national inferences to be made. - 2.
-The standards for data collection and submission were developed with three major, and interrelated, goals in mind: consistency, precision and generalisability of the data.
-Furthermore, the standards serve to ensure a timely progression of the project in general. - Consistency: Data should be collected in an equivalent fashion in all countries, using equivalent test materials.
-A comparable sample of the student population should perform under test conditions that are as similar as possible.
+1. The purpose of this document is to list the set of standards upon which the PISA 2018 data collection activities will be based, as was the case for previous PISA.
+In following the procedures specified in the standards, the partners involved in the data collection activities contribute to creating an international dataset of a quality that allows for valid cross-national inferences to be made.
+In the text, the standards for PISA 2018 that have changed from PISA 2015 are highlighted for reference.

+2. The standards for data collection and submission were developed with three major, and interrelated, goals in mind: consistency, precision and generalisability of the data.
+Furthermore, the standards serve to ensure a timely progression of the project in general.

+- Consistency: Data should be collected in an equivalent fashion in all countries, using equivalent test materials.
+Comparable samples of each country's student population should perform under test conditions that are as similar as possible.
 Given consistent data collection (and sufficiently high response rates), test results are likely to be comparable across regions and countries.
 The test results in different countries will reflect differences in the performance of the students measured, and will not be caused by factors which are un-related to performance. - Precision: Data collection and submission practices should leave as little room as possible for spurious variation or error.
 This holds for both systematic and random error sources, e.g. when the testing environment differs from one group of students to another, or when data entry procedures leave room for interpretation.
 An increase in precision relates directly to the quality of results one can expect: The more precise the data, the more powerful the (statistical) analyses, and the more trustworthy the results to be obtained. - Generalisability: Data are collected from specific individuals, in a specific situation, and at a certain point in time.
 Individuals to be tested, test materials and tasks etc. should be selected in a way that will ensure that the conclusions reached from a given set of data do not simply reflect the setting in which the data were collected but hold for a variety of settings and are valid in the target population at large.
 Thus, collecting data from a representative sample of the population, for example, will lead to results that accurately reflect the level of literacy of fifteen-year-old students in a country. - Timeliness: Consistency, precision and generalisability of the data can be obtained in a variety of ways.
 However, the tight timelines and budgets in PISA, as well as the sheer number of participating countries, preclude the option of developing and monitoring local solutions to be harmonized at a later stage in the project.
-Therefore, the standards specify one clear-cut path along which data collection and data submission should progress. - 3.
-This document strives to establish a collective agreement of mutual accountability among countries, and of the International Contractor towards the countries.
+Therefore, the standards specify one clear-cut path along which data collection and data submission should progress.

+3. This document strives to establish a collective agreement of mutual accountability among countries, and of the international contractor towards the countries.
 This document details each standard, its rationale, and the quality assurance data that need to be collected to demonstrate that the standard has been met.